-- 3.44 The authority will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the authority. - 3.45 The authority's expectation of propriety and accountability is that members and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - 3.46 The authority also expects that individuals and organisations (e.g. suppliers, contractors, service providers) with whom it comes into contact will act towards the authority with integrity and without thought or actions involving fraud and corruption.
+- 3.44 The authority will not tolerate fraud and corruption in the administration of its responsibilities, whether from inside or outside the authority. - 3.45 The authority's expectation of propriety and accountability is that mMembers and staff at all levels will lead by example in ensuring adherence to legal requirements, rules, procedures and practices. - 3.46 The authority also expects that individuals and organisations (e.g. suppliers, contractors, service providers) with whom it comes into contact will act towards the authority with integrity and without thought or actions involving fraud and corruption.

-- 3.47 The key controls regarding the prevention of financial irregularities are that: - (a) the authority has an effective Anti-Fraud, Bribery and Corruption Policy and maintains a culture that will not tolerate fraud, bribery or corruption; - (b) all members and staff act with integrity and lead by example; - (c) senior managers are required to deal swiftly and firmly with those who defraud or attempt to defraud the authority or who are corrupt;
+- 3.47 The key controls regarding the prevention of financial irregularities are that: - (a) the authority has an effective Anti-Fraud, Bribery and Corruption Policy and maintains a culture that will not tolerate fraud, bribery or corruption; - (b) all mMembers and staff act with integrity and lead by example;

-- (d) high standards of conduct are promoted amongst members by the Standards Committee: - (e) the maintenance of a register of gifts, hospitality and interests in which any hospitality or gifts accepted or provided must be recorded; - (f) whistle blowing procedures are in place and operate effectively; and - (g) legislation including Money Laundering and the Public Interest Disclosure Act 1998 is adhered to.
+- (c) senior managers are required to deal swiftly and firmly with those who defraud or attempt to defraud the authority or who are corrupt; - (d) high standards of conduct are promoted amongst mMembers by the Standards Committee: - (e) the maintenance of a register of gifts, hospitality and interests in which any hospitality or gifts accepted or provided must be recorded; - (f) whistle blowing procedures are in place and operate effectively; and - (g) legislation including the Money Laundering, Terrorist Financing and Transfer of Funds Regulation 2017 and the Public Interest Disclosure Act 1998 is adhered to.